-Figure 6: Black children accounted for 52.5% of all elevated cases from 2015-2022.
-67.64% of elevated cases occurred in children who identified as non-Hispanic. ^[1]
+Figure 6: Black children accounted for 24.3% of all elevated cases from 2015-2023, though a majority of elevated cases do not have a race reported.
+66.66% of elevated cases occurred in children who identified as non-Hispanic.
+Increased demographic insight is being addressed in a Quality Improvement study lead by the Pediatric Improvement Network for Quality (PINQ).
+[1]